 Hot water on demand – for showers, dishwashing, laundry – is something most of us take for granted.
 Yet, there is a small segment of people in the US today who do not enjoy such a luxury.
 This would include the most conservative Amish churches.

-Below you’ll find some photos sent in by a reader of a laundry room in a plain Amish home in Michigan.
+Below you’ll find some photos sent in by reader Maxwell Hodgkins of a laundry room in a plain Amish home in Michigan.
 You can see the setup and find an explanation of how they heat their water.
 Note: this is an example of a very traditional home.
 Amish in less plain groups would heat water by other methods and would have a standard hot water tap in their bathrooms and kitchens.

 The reader explains that there are three steps in the process.
 First, the tank at top is just a holding tank.

 It is fed by a well.
 Water is pumped up to the tank using a gas engine.

 The stove for heating the water is made of stainless steel.
 Most of the homes in this community have them.